Royal Veterinary College

-- The Royal Veterinary College is the largest and longest established vet school in the English-speaking world, originating in St Pancras, London in 1791, when four students began a three-year course intended to cover all aspects of the veterinary art.
+- The Royal Veterinary College originated in St Pancras, London in 1791, when four students began a three-year course intended to cover all aspects of veterinary medicine and science.

-- In 1875 the College received its first Charter of Incorporation from Queen Victoria, and remains the only veterinary college in the UK to have its own Royal Charter.
-Over one hundred years, the College had grown from a horse infirmary with a handful of students to a science based institution, producing internationally-renowned veterinarians and scientists.
+- In 1875 the College received its first Charter of Incorporation from Queen Victoria; it remains the only veterinary college in the UK to have its own Royal Charter.
+Over one hundred years, the college had grown from a horse infirmary with a handful of students to a science-based institution, producing internationally-renowned veterinarians and scientists.

 - In 1949 The Royal Veterinary College became a full part of the University of London, whilst retaining its independence.
 In 1955 the college acquired a country estate in Hertfordshire to provide a new field station, today known as the Hawkshead Campus.